Simplifying the design of multilevel thermal machines using virtual qubits: Steady-state solution of effRME for -level target system

 The full simultaneous equation turns to become

 where the matrix $\mathbf{M}$ is now redefined as

 \end{widetext}

 Here, let us distinguish the two cases where the matrix $\mathbf{M}$ is invertible and where it is not.
 In the latter case, the steady-state solution cannot be determined with the conditions we have.
 However, this issue can be avoided.
-For example, physically, this case corresponds to the case where one machine is coupled to the levels $\ket{0}$ and $\ket{1}$ in a three-level system and the population ratios between the levels $\ket{0}$ and $\ket{2}$ and between the levels $\ket{1}$ and $\ket{2}$ are not determined.
-In this case, the steady state cannot be defined rigorously, and this leads to nonexistence of inverse matrix of $\mathbf{M}$.
+For example, physically, this is the case where one machine is coupled to the levels $\ket{0}$ and $\ket{1}$ in a three-level system and the population ratios between the levels $\ket{0}$ and $\ket{2}$ and between the levels $\ket{1}$ and $\ket{2}$ are not determined.
+In this case, the steady state is not unique, and this leads to the nonexistence of inverse matrix of $\mathbf{M}$.
 If one sees this three-level system as a two-level system composed of the levels $\ket{0}$ and $\ket{1}$, the matrix $\mathbf{M}$ can be rewritten as an invertible matrix.